Will Cook (writer)

 William Everett Cook (1921 – July 1964), was a western writer who used the pen names Will Cook, James Keene, Wade Everett and Frank Peace.
 Called "a master western storyteller," Cook published dozens of short stories and 50 novels before his death at age 42.
 A number of his stories and novels were turned into Hollywood westerns, including the 1961 John Ford film Two Rode Together.

 Life

-Born in Richmond, Indiana, Cook ran away from home at age 16 and joined the U.S. Army calvary before serving as a pilot in the Pacific during World War II.
+Born in Richmond, Indiana, Cook ran away from home at age 16 and joined the U.S. Army cavalry before serving as a pilot in the Pacific during World War II.
 During the war he was severely wounded in the leg but later returned to active duty.

 After the war Cook worked as a salvage worker, judo instructor, a bush pilot in Alaska, and as a deputy sheriff in California.
 Cook died of a heart attack in 1964 while building a schooner in which he and his wife Thea hoped to sail around the world.